KEYS celebrates 15 Years

 KEYS of the future

 In 2020, the traditionally hands-on KEYS research experience was swiftly transitioned to a virtual program amid the COVID-19 pandemic.
-Dr. Uwe Hilgert, associate research professor and director of industry relations, workforce development and STEM training at BIO5, was critical in preparing the students for their big data-focused projects.
+Uwe Hilgert, associate research professor and director of industry relations, workforce development and STEM training at BIO5, was critical in preparing the students for their big data-focused projects.

 This year in celebration of the program’s 15th anniversary, KEYS is welcoming its largest cohort to date.
 Playing off the success of last year’s program, 52 outstanding Arizona high school students will embark in the virtual version of KEYS to tackle some of the most pressing research questions in the data sciences.